mrliquid02/mrliquid02/README.md

 # 💫 About Me:
 💲 Hyperliquid!
 Hyperliquid!
-Hyperliquid! <br>zzzzzz🐲 Building lot of stuff related to AI, Blockchain and SAAS. <br>💚 Being active in the hyperliquid ecosystem earns me a lot of liquid dopamine.<br>
+Hyperliquid! <br>🐲 Building lot of stuff related to AI, Blockchain and SAAS. <br>💚 Being active in the hyperliquid ecosystem earns me a lot of liquid dopamine.<br>
 <br><br>